Goncalves2525/real-estate-management-system/docs/sprintC/us004/01.requirements-engineering/Readme.md

 >
 > **Answer:** The maximum number of photos is 30.

-> **Question:**  It was previously stated that an unregistered user could do a property listing request.
-However, with the introduction of US007, I want to clarify and make sure that now a user needs to be registered in order to buy, sell or rent properties, or if they can still do it unregistered.
+> **Question:**  It was previously stated that an unregistered endUser could do a property listing request.
+However, with the introduction of US007, I want to clarify and make sure that now a endUser needs to be registered in order to buy, sell or rent properties, or if they can still do it unregistered.
 >
 > **Answer:**  In Sprint B we introduce US7 and now, in US4, the owner needs to be registered in the system to submit a request for listing.
 You should update all artifacts to include this change.